 personal growth and travel blog on my canvas homepage banner image

-You will find a lot of Malaysian street food photos here.
+You will find a lot of photos of the street food in Malaysia here.
 I go deep into the narratives of how and where I found my meals, the conversations with the locals, and what happened in the process.
-There are food and travel tips all along.
+There are food and Malaysia travel tips all along.

-As I don’t eat meat, this local Malaysian food journal includes vegetarian and pescatarian options only.
+As I don’t eat meat, this famous Malaysia food journal includes vegetarian and pescatarian options only.
 Also, I will not explain the origins of various Malaysian cuisines here.
-If you want more background on Malaysian culture and food, read my reasons to travel to Malaysia piece.
+If you want more background on the country’s culture and food, read my reasons to travel to Malaysia article.
 The linked guide is a window into Malaysia.

 In short I can say that the traditional food of Malaysia is a combination of the local Malay, the migrant Chinese and migrant Indian population cuisines.
-The three have mixed into each other to create the best food in Malaysia.
+The three have mixed to create the best food in Malaysia.
 Sambhar rice comes with okra fry and fried fish, Chinese soups are enhanced by Malaysian spices, and Malaysian breads are influenced by Indian naan and Chinese dumplings.
-You can go crazy trying it all.
+Go crazy trying it all.

-I also have a colorful guide to pescatarian food in Penang which will give you a lot of information on Malaysian food.
-Btw, you should travel to Penang.
+I also have a colorful guide to pescatarian food in Penang which is very informative regarding Malaysia street food too.
+By the way, you should travel to Penang.
 Even if just to eat.
 Penang street art is also good.
 Go.
 Please.

-1 / 1 – food from malaysia fish roti sambhar kuala lumpur.jpeg
+tradition food in malaysia fish roti sambhar kuala lumpur

 Once, Nasi Kandar was a breakfast meal.
 Indian immigrants in Malaysia sold fragrant rice, fish curry, and vegetables in Shravan-inspired bamboo baskets balanced on hunched shoulders.
 This quick meal of rice and curry and fish is popularized as Nasi Kandhar (kandha means shoulder).